ZhangHongqi215/PCBert-Kla/README.md

 ## Data

-The dataset includes protein sequences in **FASTA** format.
+The dataset includes protein sequences in **csv** format.
 These sequences are processed to extract relevant features, which are then used for training and evaluating the model.

 ### Dataset Files

-- `upTrain.fasta`: Training dataset containing labeled protein sequences.
+- `train.csv`: Training dataset containing labeled protein sequences.
-- `upTest.fasta`: Test dataset for model evaluation.
+- `test.csv`: Test dataset for model evaluation.

-### Data Format
+## How to Run

+1. **Prepare the Data**:
-- Each sequence in the dataset is in **FASTA** format, where each sequence is labeled with the Kla site information.
+   Place your protein sequence data in the `data/` directory.
+You can download or upload your own dataset in **FASTA** format.

-- The sequences are processed to extract the necessary features before being fed into the model for training.
+2. **Run the Notebook**:
+   Open and run the `PCBert-Kla.ipynb` notebook in Jupyter Notebook or JupyterLab.

+3. **Model Training and Evaluation**:
+   The notebook will guide you through training the model and evaluating its performance on the test dataset.
+The results will include metrics such as accuracy, precision, recall, and F1 score.

 ## Model Architecture